pinobatch/hello-world/Xubuntu_setup.md

 ### Overriding Firefox's new tab

-Firefox places serious restrictions on content retrieved from the computer's file system using the `file:` protocol:
+Firefox places severe restrictions on content retrieved from the computer's file system using the `file:` protocol:

-- Firefox treats each path on the file system as a separate origin, causing requests affected by the same-origin policy to fail.
+- Browsers treat each path on the file system as a separate origin, causing requests affected by the same-origin policy to fail.
 - Only `http:` and `https:` sites, not files, can be pinned to the 6 to 8 spaces on Firefox's default new tab page.